 Relapsing does happen.
 And, it doesn’t matter where someone is in their recovery journey, a relapse can feel like a failure that negates all the work they’ve put into their sobriety.
 Even though this isn’t the case, relapsing can still feel like having to start all the way back from the beginning, no matter how long they had maintained their sobriety beforehand.

-If you have relapsed back into using drugs or alcohol again, get sober and then have a relapse prevention plan in place to help with lowering the risks of a relapse and increase the chance of staying sober for longer.
+If you have relapsed into using drugs or alcohol again, get sober and then have a relapse prevention plan to put in place, which will help lower the risks of relapsing, and increase the chance of staying sober for longer.